ktaylor63/southeast/site/content/news/manatee-reclassified-from-endangered-to-threatened-as-habitat-improves-and-population-expands-existing-federal-protections-remain-in-place.md

 ---
-title: 'Manatee Reclassified from Endangered to Threatened as Habitat Improves and Population Expands - Existing Federal Protections Remain in Place'
+title: 'Manatee reclassified from endangered to threatened as habitat improves and population expands - existing federal protections remain in place'
 subtitle: 'Partnerships bringing giant sea cow back from brink of extinction'
 hero:
     name: manatees-crystal-river.jpg